Ayam Masak Merah

 Ayam masak merah recipe served with chopped scallions on top.

 • Authentic Malaysian flavors.
-Whether you’re a fan of Malaysian cuisine or trying it for the first time, my recipe brings bold, authentic flavors just like the ones I’d find in Malaysia.
+Whether you’re a fan of Malaysian cuisine or trying it for the first time, my recipe brings bold, authentic flavors just like the ones you would find in Malaysia.

 • Crispy, tender chicken.
 I’ve always loved how the chicken turns out—the deep frying gives it a crispy texture while sealing in the juices, and it becomes perfectly tender when simmered in the rich, creamy sauce.
 It’s the best of both worlds!

-• Creamy spicy tomato sauce.
-The sauce is just irresistible!
+• The mouthwatering sauce.
+The creamy spicy tomato sauce is just irresistible!
 Coconut milk and tomato soup create this rich, smooth sauce that I can’t resist mixing into my rice!

 Ingredients You’ll Need